mrchantey/forky/docs/src/sweet/web/end-to-end.md

 Testing iframes from different origins can be [tricky](https://docs.cypress.io/guides/guides/web-security), by default a web browser will say "hey, this isnt your site, i won't let you see whats inside `iframe.contentDocument` etc".

-To make this easier, sweet provides a reverse proxy that will serve your url same origin.
+To make this easier, sweet provides a reverse proxy that will serve your url from the same origin.
 Its been tested on simple sites like these docs, but if you encounter any problems please create an issue.

 ### `visit()`